darkhz/invidtui/README.md

 ## Features
 - Play audio or video
-- Search with history support
 - Control the video resolution
 - Ability to open, view, edit and save m3u8 playlists
 - Automatically queries the invidious API and selects the best instance
+- Search for and browse videos, playlists and channels, with history support

 ## Requirements
 - MPV
 - Youtube-dl

 ## Installation
-You can install the package either via the following command:
+You can install the package either via the following command:<br />
 ```go install github.com/darkhz/invidtui@latest ```

 or check the Releases page and download the binary that matches your OS and architecture.